What is the Difference Between an Abuse Prevention Order and a Harassment Prevention Order?

 - One of the 12 enumerated offenses involving sexual assault, stalking, or harassment was committed in a single act.

-A harassment prevention order may be issued by the District Court, Boston Municipal Court, Superior Court, or Massachusetts Juvenile Courts to an individual who has been subjected to one of the three cases listed above.
+If you have been subjected to one of the aforementioned scenarios, a harassment prevention order may be issued by the District Court, Boston Municipal Court, Superior Court, or Massachusetts Juvenile Courts.
 The Probate and Family Court lacks the authority to impose harassment prevention orders.

 A harassment prevention order just needs the individual to prove that he or she has been the victim of three or more acts of harassment, as opposed to the abuse prevention order described above.
 A victim of this form of harassment can ask the court for an injunction requiring the perpetrator to: